davidkarolyi/tguard/README.md

 ## Validators

-Validators are classes that have an `isValid` method, and a name property, which represents the name of the guarded type.
+Validators are instances of `Validator` that have an `isValid` method, and a `name` property, which represents the name of the guarded type.

 > Note that this means that Guards are Validators as well.
 This means you can reuse them in other guard schemas.